Soldiers share stories - grow relationships, resiliency

+Spc.
+Juan De La Cruz, human resources specialist, said he always knew he wanted to be a Soldier and joined the Future Soldier program in high school.

+Pfc.
+Derek Nelson, a paralegal, wanted to pursue law and see the world, so he considered joining the Army.
+He saw that his grandfather was in the Army for more than 20 years and thought, “it’s can’t be that bad.”

+The Soldiers, all members of 3rd Military Police Group, Criminal Investigation Division, were participating in spiritual resiliency training July 12, at Hunter Army Airfield.
 Chaplain (Capt.)
-Jason Andrews, the chaplain for 603rd Aviation Support Battalion, 3rd Combat Aviation Brigade, talks to Soldiers from the 3rd Military Police Group, Criminal Investigation Division, during a spiritual-resiliency training event July 12, 2024, at Hunter Army Airfield.
-The event focused on relationships and how the spiritual aspect impacts other areas of life.
-(U.S. Army Photo by Monica K. Guthrie)
+Jason Andrews, the chaplain for 603rd Aviation Support Battalion, 3rd Combat Aviation Brigade, led the training which focused on relationships and how the spiritual aspect of life impacts other areas.

+“This is not specific to any religion,” said Andrews.
+“Even in the secular arena, it is understood that even if you have resiliency in the other pillars, mental, social, others, and you don’t have spiritual, then you’ll be lacking.”

+The event began with breakfast and then each person sharing their background and why they chose to serve the military.
+From there, Andrews led the group through a spiritual-health questionnaire and a series of questions to help identify purpose.

 |Date Taken: